testillano/h2agent/README.md

   Traffic server API version; defaults to empty.

 [-w|--traffic-server-worker-threads <threads>]
-  Number of traffic server worker threads; defaults to a mimimum of 2 threads except if hardware concurrency permits a greater margin taking into account other process threads.
-Normally, 1 thread should be enough even for complex logic provisioned (admin server always uses 1 worker thread).
+  Number of traffic server worker threads; defaults to 1, which should be enough even for complex logic provisioned (admin server always uses 1 worker thread).
+  It could be increased if hardware concurrency permits a greater margin taking into account other process threads considered busy.

 [-t|--traffic-server-threads <threads>]
   Number of nghttp2 traffic server threads; defaults to 1 (1 connection) (admin server always uses 1 nghttp2 thread).
+This option is exploited by multiple clients.

 [-k|--traffic-server-key <path file>]
   Path file for traffic server key to enable SSL/TLS; unsecured by default.